MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation: Introduction

+\ours combines the strengths of previous rule-based and neural models.
+Rule-based methods\cite{osra,molvec} can easily enforce chemistry constraints and conduct symbolic reasoning over the molecular graph, while neural models~\cite{mse-staker,img2mol,image2graph} are more robust to image styles and perturbations. \ours naturally extends a neural generation model to predict atoms and their coordinates as a sequence, and then the bond between each pair of atoms.
+This design allows \ours to robustly recognize local atoms and bonds and flexibly integrate chemistry rules when constructing the molecular graph, such that it generalizes to different scenarios.

-We conduct experiments on both synthetic and realistic datasets.
-In the synthetic experiments, our model outperforms the image-to-SMILES baseline by large margins (3--7\%) and shows robust performance on both in-distribution and out-of-distribution test sets.
-In the realistic experiments, we evaluate the model on four public benchmarks from patents and a new benchmark constructed from publications.
-Our model achieves 84--93\% accuracy, consistently outperforming the baseline and existing systems.
-Moreover, our model is robust against input perturbation and low-quality images.
+In our experiments, \ours outperforms an image-to-SMILES baseline on both in-domain and out-of-domain images, and achieves strong recognition accuracy (76--93\%) on five public benchmarks.
+We also construct a new benchmark with molecular images from journal publications, and \ours significantly outperforms the baseline and existing systems.
+Moreover, \ours is robust against input perturbation and low-quality images, predicts chirality more accurately, and provides confidence estimation.
 Finally, we conduct a human evaluation to understand how our model can help chemists to parse molecular images in a semi-automated workflow.
-The results prove that our graph prediction significantly reduces the time needed by chemists to extract the molecular structure from images.
-Our model, code, and data are publicly available for future research in molecular image recognition and chemistry information extraction.
+The results show that our graph prediction significantly reduces the time needed by chemists to extract the molecular structures from images.
+Our model, code, and data are publicly available (\url{https://github.com/thomas0809/MolScribe}) for future research in molecular structure recognition and chemistry information extraction.
+We have developed a demo that allows chemists to use \ours from a web interface (\url{https://huggingface.co/spaces/yujieq/MolScribe}).